Which Airlines Allow Emotional Support Animals

 Alleviate Claustrophobia

-For people that experience claustrophobia (flying is a big problem for many people with claustrophobia), a service animal (service dogs or cats) can serve as a much-needed buffer for people between them and others.
+For people who experience claustrophobia (flying is a big problem for many people with claustrophobia), a service dog can serve as a much-needed buffer for people between them and others.
 Especially when flying and moving towards your seat the separation they create between you and others in the air can be a huge relief.

 Medical Support or Medical Reminders

-A service animal (dogs are particularly good at this) can be trained to remind you to take medication for your mental or emotional disability.
+A service dog can be trained to remind you to take medication for your mental or emotional disability.
 This can be particularly important on flights when you're in the air and the added stress can cause you to forget.

 Relief From Stimuli or Heightened Stress

-A service animal can help protect your mental health on these flights by providing a much needed distraction, tactile pressure, or perform other tasks that help alleviate some of the stress from flights.
+A service animal can help protect your mental health on these flights by providing a much-needed distraction, tactile pressure, or performing other tasks that help alleviate some of the stress from flights.

 Help You Stay Balanced

-A service animal can also help people stay balanced, especially those that experience dizziness or fatigue as a result of their medication or mental health challenge.
+A service animal can also help people stay balanced, especially those who experience dizziness or fatigue as a result of their medication or mental health challenges.

 Travelers benefit hugely from a service animal in these situations.